How does GDPR affect blockchain and cryptocurrency?

 Blockchain and cryptocurrency

-With the blockchain, an individual can review the complete audit trail of the cryptocurrency transactions for example; this gives complete transparency to all blockchain and cryptocurrency transactions that are written to the public blockchain.
+The blockchain provides total transparency to all blockchains and cryptocurrency transactions recorded to the public blockchain by enabling anybody to examine the whole audit trail of cryptocurrency transactions, for instance.
 Transparency on private blockchains is different, as access becomes limited to those with access to the private key.

 Blockchain and persistent storage